 Our international defined benefit plans reduced pretax income by \$26 million in 2012, \$27 million in 2011, and \$28 million in 2010.
 Included in these amounts was income from expected pension returns of \$45 million in 2012, \$47 million in 2011, and \$43 million in 2010.
 Actual returns on international plan assets totaled \$87 million in 2012, compared to \$13 million in 2011.
 Our net actuarial loss, net of tax, related to international pension plans at December 31, 2012 was \$208 million.
-In our international plans where employees earn additional benefits for continued service, actuarial gains and losses are being recognized in operating income over a period of 12 to 18 years, which represents the estimated average remaining service of the participant group expected to receive benefits.
-In our international plans where benefits are not accrued for continued service, actuarial gains and losses are being recognized in operating income over a period of one to 35 years, which represents the estimated average remaining lifetime of the benefit obligations.
+In our international plans where employees earn additional benefits for continued service, actuarial gains and losses are being recognized in operating income over a period of 12 to 18 years, which represents the estimated average remaining service, actuarial gains and losses are being recognized in operating income over a period of one to 35 years, which represents the estimated average remaining lifetime of the benefit obligations.
 The broad range of one to 35 years reflects varying maturity levels among these plans.